techdad/afpub/afpub-2017-lame-dns/afpub-2017-lame-dns-draft-00.md

 ## Scope of the Policy

 This policy is intended to apply only to the DNS zones under in-addr.arpa and ip6.arpa managed by AFRINIC.
-And should check the NS records as sourced from `domain` objects in the AFRINIC WHOIS database.
+And should check every single NS record as sourced from `domain` objects in the AFRINIC WHOIS database.

 More specifically, this policy is only applicable to reverse DNS delegations managed within the AFRINIC region for AFRINIC majority RIR IP allocations and assignments.